PDI-DGS-Protolab/ccb-client-scripts/README.md

 ## Configuration

-You can set up your credencials (apikey & salt) and endpoint environment editing the merchant.cfg file.
+You can set up your credentials (apikey & salt) and endpoint environment editing the [merchant.cfg](https://github.com/PDI-DGS-Protolab/ccb-client-scripts/blob/master/merchant.cfg) file.

 You do not need to add any additional setting to the scripts.